Independent Macedonia (IMRO): Prelude

 The predecessor of the concept of Independent Macedonia appeared initially in the late 19th century as variant called autonomous Macedonia in the documents of the Internal Macedonian-Adrianople Revolutionary Organization.
 The organization was founded in 1893 in Ottoman Thessaloniki by a small band of anti-Ottoman Macedono-Bulgarian revolutionaries.
 The idea then was strictly political and did not imply a secession from Bulgarian ethnicity, but unity of all nationalities in the area, then under Ottoman control.
 During the Balkan Wars and the First World War the organization supported the Bulgarian army and joined to Bulgarian war-time authorities when they temporarily took control over mosts of Thrace and Macedonia.
 In this period autonomism as a political tactic was abandoned and annexationist positions were supported, aiming eventual incorporation of occupied areas into Bulgaria.
 However Bulgaria lost the Wars.
+The left-wing of IMRO formed the Temporary representation of the former United Internal Revolutionary Organization in 1919, which demanded autonomy of Macedonia as a part of a future Balkan Federation at the Paris Peace Conference.

 IMRO

 In the aftermath of World War I, the IMRO developed an agenda for an autonomous or even independent Macedonia, on the territories of Greece, Yugoslavia and Bulgaria, under the protectorate of the Great Powers, that meant in fact a second Bulgarian state on the Balkans.
 It accepted this concept with the aim to annex the territories occupied by Serbia and Greece.
 IMRO then had de facto full control of Pirin Macedonia (Bulgarian part), which it used as a base for hit and run attacks against Yugoslavia and Greece.
 It acted as a "state within a state", with the unofficial support of the right-wing Bulgarian governments.
 Ivan Mihailov and Aleksandar Protogerov, who assumed IMRO's leadership after Todor Alexandrov's death in 1924, changed the main task for an autonomous Macedonian state, but officially under Bulgarian control, as it was a way for a subsequent unification with Bulgaria.

 By 1928, after the assassination of Protogerov, Mihailov proposed a new plan calling for unification of a pre-1913 Macedonia region into a single state, that would be independent from Bulgaria.
 It should be with prevailing ethnic Bulgarian element.
 However the new state would to be supranational and cantonized, something as "Switzerland on the Balkans".
 Nevertheless, the IMRO continued to support Bulgarian irredentism.
 It had close ties to diaspora organizations abroad, the most important of which was the Macedonian Patriotic Organization in the United States and Canada.
 The organization was suppressed by the Bulgarian army after the 1934 Military coup.